songssssss/GCP-PDE-preparation/Questions/examtopics.md

 ## 129
 If the corruption is caught within 7 days, query the table to a point in time in the past to recover the table prior to the corruption using snapshot decorators.

+---
+## Q130
+Avoid updates in Datawarehousing environment instead use merge to create a new table.

+---
+## Q131
+"Google Cloud Deployment Manager is an infrastructure deployment service that automates the creation and management of Google Cloud resources.
+Write flexible template and configuration files and use them to create deployments that have a variety of Google Cloud services"